 To start, just enter your keywords and select a country.
 You will get a list of questions your audience needs to be answered and the list will be beautifully visualized.

 Google Search Console is one of the best tools for defining your keyword strategy.
-You can go directly to Search Console, Search Traffic -> Search Analytics.
-Then check the boxes for Clicks and Impressions, and select “Queries”.
+You can go directly to Search Console, Search results -> Queries.
 Scroll down to see a list of actual keyword phrases people are typing into Google to find your site.
+You can sort them by Clicks or Impressions to pick the ones they use most often.

-Alternatively you can go to the WebCEO Keyword Research tool and see Keywords from Google Search Console.
+To get even more info, you can go to the WebCEO Keyword Research tool and see Top queries tab.

 Look further down the list and you will find long tail keyword opportunities, especially the ones with a lot of impressions.